vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 performance of those acts; and certainly no ìational person can ever perform what is taught on an imaginary basis.

-&gt; “But people might he led to perform it by mistake.”
+> “But people might he led to perform it by mistake.”

 One man might fall into such a mistake; that the entire world has fallen into a mistake, and this mistake has persisted ever since the beginning